 1. Verify your e-residency status

-There are a number of banks that offer internet banking services to e-residents in Estonia as discussed earlier.
-There might be times when you are not eligible to apply with a bank that you have selected, so it is important to check with your chosen account provider first.
-There are various alternatives to traditional banks like wamo that can serve as a holistic financial management platform for your business and help you run an international business without any financial hassle.
+There are a number of institutions that offer financial services over the internet to e-residents in Estonia as discussed earlier.
+There might be times when you are not eligible to apply with a traditional institution that you have selected, so it is important to check with your chosen account provider first.
+There are various alternatives like wamo that can serve as a holistic financial management platform for your business and help you run an international business without any financial hassle.

 4. Submit application forms and other required documentation

-After collecting all the necessary documents from your company, you can submit them along with payment along with an application form to your bank or financial service provider.
+After collecting all the necessary documents from your company, you can submit them along with payment along with an application form to your institution or financial service provider.

 5. Wait for account approval

-Once your bank has received all of the required documentation, they will begin the account approval process.
-This could take up to several weeks, so be prepared to keep a close eye on your bank account status during this time frame.
+Once your institution has received all of the required documentation, they will begin the account approval process.
+This could take up to several weeks, so be prepared to keep a close eye on your business account status during this time frame.
 However, if you choose a financial service provider like wamo or Wise, they are much faster and can review and process your application in minutes.

-There are many banks in Estonia and it’s best to take a look at them each individually to see which one suits your business best.
-There is, however, a useful list of criteria that you should consider when choosing the right bank for your business.
+There are many financial services providers in Estonia and it’s best to take a look at them each individually to see which one suits your business best.
+There is, however, a useful list of criteria that you should consider when choosing the right option for your business.